less/less-docs/content/functions/color-blending.md

-These operations are _similar_ as the blend modes found in image editors like Photoshop, Firework or GIMP, so you can use them to make your CSS colors match your images.
+> These operations are _similar_ as the blend modes found in image editors like Photoshop, Firework or GIMP, so you can use them to make your CSS colors match your images.

-<a id="multiply"></a>
 ## multiply

 > Multiply two colors.
 For each two colors their RGB channel are multiplied then divided by 255.
 The result is a darker color.